LSHTM-ORK/ODK_Biometrics/README.md

 [R](https://www.r-project.org/) is our favourite application for data munging, analysis and statistics.
 R plays nicely with system tools and can be used to control the Keppel API. .

 In R, we created a very simple wrapper function that runs the Keppel CLI and returns a match score.
 As with any R function, this can be applied to lists, arrays and tibbles (data frames) to perform batch actions.
-On an off-the-shelf MacBook Pro with 2.3 GHz 8-Core Intel Core i9 and 32 GB RAM, it took approximately 94 seconds to process 200 template matching calls.

 ```r